 […] a tempting concept to present Rummel as the latest candidate for ‘most distinguished Viennese cellist of today’.
 And perhaps he is.” wrote David W Moore in the American Record Guide about Martin Rummel’s album of Merk’s “Fleurs d’Italie” (Naxos) in 2013.

 Born in 1974, Martin Rummel is not only the last pupil of the legendary William Pleeth, but also with over 40 CD albums on labels such as Naxos, Capriccio and Musicaphon one of the most distinguished cellists of his generation.
 As a soloist and chamber musician he regularly performs with orchestras and at festivals and venues throughout Europe, Asia, Oceania and the Americas.
-Recent seasons saw concerts at venues such as the Vienna Musikverein as well as at "alternative" venues (eg Klärchens Ballhaus in Berlin) alongside concerto engagements with orchestras such as the Zagreb Philharmonic Orchestra, the the Orquestra Sinfónica de Chile, the Orquestra Filarmónica de Santiago and the Kölner Akademie.
+Recent seasons saw concerts at venues such as the Vienna Musikverein as well as at "alternative" venues (eg Klärchens Ballhaus in Berlin) alongside concerto engagements with orchestras such as the Zagreb Philharmonic Orchestra, the the Orquestra Sinfónica de Chile, the Orquestra Filarmónica de Santiago and Die Kölner Akademie.
 Chamber music concerts led to collaborations with artists such as Dimitri and Vovka Ashkenazy, Walter Auer, Alfred Brendel, Nicolas Deautricourt, Mei Yi Foo, Homero Francesch, Lena Neudauer, Menahem Pressler, Norman Shetler, Hugo Ticciati and many other renowned musicians of all generations.

 Not only because of his editions of all major cello etudes for Bärenreiter-Verlag he is a well-respected pedagogue and is regularly invited to give masterclasses all over the world at institutions such as the New England Conservatory and the Longy School in Boston, the Folkwang Universität der Künste in Essen, the Orchesterzentrum in Dortmund, the Shanghai Conservatory of Music, the Universidad de Chile, the University of Andrews or the Internationale Sommerakademie Lenk, to name only a few.
-Furthermore he is a passionate ambassador for classical music – as such he is the owner and mastermind of paladino media, with four CD labels (Kairos, paladino music, Orlando Records and Austrian Gramophone), a publishing house and a distribution company being one of Europe's most diversified business in the classical music industry.
+Furthermore he is a passionate ambassador for classical music – as such he is the owner and mastermind of paladino media, with four CD labels (KAIROS, paladino music, Orlando Records and Austrian Gramophone), a publishing house and a distribution company being one of Europe's most diversified business in the classical music industry.

 Research | Current